cherrytrees97/probedesign/README.md

     --filter_min 0.6 \
 ```

-To increase the speed that the BLAST jobs are performed, you can pass a value equal to the number of processes you want to spawn with the flag --mp_job.
+To increase the speed that the BLAST jobs are performed, you can pass a value equal to the number of processes you want to spawn with the flag `--mp_job`.

 ```
 python ./primersearch.py alignment_path probe_root probe_len --blastdb blastdb_path.fasta --mp_job 2
 ```

 primerdesign.py will output several files:
-1. primer_pairs.csv - contains the generated pairs and their properties
+1. `primer_pairs.csv` - contains the generated pairs and their properties
-2. fw_blast/ - contains .csv files labeled by the forward primer root position and length that correspond to the BLAST results of that primer
+2. `fw_blast/` - contains `.csv` files labeled by the forward primer root position and length that correspond to the BLAST results of that primer
-3. rev_blast/ - contains .csv files labeled by the reverse primer root position and length that correspond to the BLAST results of that primer
+3. `rev_blast/` - contains `.csv` files labeled by the reverse primer root position and length that correspond to the BLAST results of that primer
-3. primersearch.log - log file for the program
+3. `primersearch.log` - log file for the program

-The primer pair that best fits your needs should be selected from the probe_candidates.csv file.
+The primer pair that best fits your needs should be selected from the `probe_candidates.csv` file.
 Primer pairs will have a predicted annealing temperature calculated using primer3 with default settings for each primer.
 There are individual scores for each primer, as well as a combined score for the primer pair, which takes into account only accessions that are found in the BLAST results of both primers.
 The optimal primer pair will have a predicted annealing temperature roughly 10 degrees less than the probe annealing temperature or around 60 C, and will have a high combined score.

 ## Appendices
 ### Appendix I: Generating an Entrez Query